Translating Object Names

 s02usp_cashbookfrLivre de caisse

-Use two characters of the language code in the LANGUAGE_NAME field.
+Use a two-character language code in the LANGUAGE_NAME field.

-SaveToDB and DBEdit users must choose the required data language in the Options dialog box and reload data and configuration to get the translated names.
+SaveToDB and DBEdit users must select the desired data language in the Options dialog and reload data and configuration to see the translated names.

-To get the translated names in DBGate and ODataDB, use the URLs with the desired language.
+To access translated names in DBGate and ODataDB, use URLs that specify the desired language.
+For example, in DBGate, try:

 Using Translated Descriptions and Comments

-The SaveToDB add-in allows displaying translated names, descriptions, and comments using names cells: SaveToDB_Name, SaveToDB_Desc, and SaveToDB_Comment accordinly.
+The SaveToDB add-in allows you to display translated names, descriptions, and comments using the following name cells: SaveToDB_Name, SaveToDB_Desc, and SaveToDB_Comment.

-SaveToDB 10 has a special task pane that combines all values to show an object description.
-Users can open it using Options, Show Descriptions.
+In SaveToDB 10, a special task pane combines all values to show an object description.
+Users can access this pane via Options > Show Descriptions.

-Moreover, SaveToDB 10 supports the markdown syntax in the TRANSLATED_COMMENT field.
+Additionally, SaveToDB 10 supports markdown syntax in the TRANSLATED_COMMENT field.